isdood/starweave-docs/README.md

 - **Distributed processing** paradigms in computer science
 - **Energy-based models** in theoretical physics
 - **Self-organizing systems** in complex systems theory

+## Notes

+While I'd initially had the project open-sourced, I've decided to close-source the project as it approaches a useable state due to lack of contributors.
+This is subject to change again in the future.

 ---